13 and 15 West 54th Street: Site

-13 and 15 West 54th Street are in the Midtown Manhattan neighborhood of New York City.
+13 and 15 West 54th Street are in the Midtown Manhattan neighborhood of New York City, United States.
 They are along the northern sidewalk of 54th Street between Fifth Avenue and Sixth Avenue.
 The land lots are both rectangular and each cover 2,513 ft2, with a frontage of 25 ft on 54th Street and a depth of 100.42 ft.
 The buildings are the westernmost of five consecutive townhouses erected along the same city block; from east to west, the other houses are 5, 7, and 9–11 West 54th Street.
 The five townhouses are adjoined by the Rockefeller Apartments to the west, The Peninsula New York and the St. Regis New York hotels to the northeast, the University Club of New York and 689 Fifth Avenue to the east, the William H. Moore House and Saint Thomas Church to the southeast, and the Museum of Modern Art to the south.

 Fifth Avenue between 42nd Street and Central Park South (59th Street) was relatively undeveloped through the late 19th century.
 The surrounding area was once part of the common lands of the city of New York.
 The Commissioners' Plan of 1811 established Manhattan's street grid with lots measuring 100 ft deep and 25 ft wide.
 Upscale residences were constructed around Fifth Avenue following the American Civil War.
 The two-block stretch of West and East 54th Street from Madison Avenue to Sixth Avenue, bisected by Fifth Avenue, was developed with the houses of prominent figures such as William Henry Moore, John R. Platt, and John D. Rockefeller Sr. The sites of the five houses at 5–15 West 54th Street, along with the University Club, were formerly occupied by St. Luke's Hospital, which moved out during 1896.